Duartemartins/personalwebsite/about.markdown

 - This blog is also mirrored on [Medium](https://medium.com/@duartem).

 By day, I work in tech.
 In my spare time, I’m building [PopaDex](https://popadex.com) – a personal finance tracker.

+## Colophon

+This site is designed with a "Digital Workshop" aesthetic, prioritizing readability and a craftsman-like approach to content.
+You can read more about the [Brand Identity here](/brand-identity/).